anmolg1997/DL_Business_Values/README.md

 ## Contact

-For further information or inquiries, feel free to contact **Anmol Jaiswal** at anmol@i-genie.ai.
+For further information or inquiries, feel free to contact **Anmol Jaiswal** at the.anmol.jaiswal@gmail.com